-- notifying MASH as soon as there is a significant concern; - providing continuing support to a child about whom there have been concerns who leaves the school by ensuring that appropriate information is copied under confidential cover to the child's new setting and ensuring the school medical records are forwarded as a matter of priority; - teaching children to understand and manage risk through our Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
-(This includes online safety). - by accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments and the subsequent systems and processes: and - reassuring victims that they are being taken seriously and that they will be supported and kept safe.
+- encouraging self-esteem and self-assertiveness, through the curriculum as well as our relationships, whilst not condoning aggression or bullying (incl. cyber bullying). - promoting a caring, safe and positive environment within the school and providing children with good lines of communication with trusted adults, supportive friends and an ethos of protection. - responding sympathetically to any requests for time out to deal with distress and anxiety. - · offering details of helplines, counselling or other avenues of external support. - liaising and working together with all other settings, support services and those agencies involved in the safeguarding of children. - notifying Childrens' Social Care as soon as there is a significant concern. - ensuring appropriate information is shared confidentially at key transition points in a child's journey to ensure continues support (incl. school medical records). - children are taught to understand and manage risk through our Personal, Social, Health and Economic (PSHE) education and Relationship and Sex Education (RSE) and through all aspects of school life.
+This includes online safety. - by accessing and utilising the necessary resources, guidance and toolkits to support the identification of children requiring mental health support, support services and assessments - reassuring victims that they are being taken seriously and that they will be supported and kept safe.